 The Grands Moulins de Paris building was used for the large-scale production of white flour for seventy-five years, from 1921 to 1996.
 In its prime, this huge plant produced 790 tons of flour every day — twenty times the production of all other French mills combined, all twenty thousand of them.

 To make all this flour, hundreds of tons of wheat were delivered by barge to the left bank of the Seine.
 Laborers carried the large bags of wheat on their shoulders up to the plant.
 The wheat was stored in large silos to await processing.

 In the center of the plant there was a huge motor which was powered by a “thermal power plant” (steam?).
 The motor made a deafening noise and produced rotational power that was transmitted to all six floors of the factory by transmission belts.
 This rotational power moved hundreds of pulleys, elevators and counter-rotating cylinders that creaked and groaned throughout the building.

 This gigantic mechanical monstrosity continued to churn out white flour until November 27, 1996, when production was finally moved to a more modern plant in the suburbs.

-Then the building stood empty for a few years and started to deteriorate, as shown in these photos from the year 2003.
+Then the building stood empty for a few years and started to deteriorate.

 From 2004 to 2006 the old ‘Grands Moulins’ building was restored and redesigned by the architect Rudy Ricciotti, who transformed the old crumbling factory into a modern multi-purpose educational building for the administration, library and classrooms of Diderot University.